WiseVoter/wisevoter/site/articles/_posts/2014-04-04-Phases-Of-General-Elections.md

 comments: true
 readtime: 5
 excerpt: This article outlines the phases of elections, and which states are going to ballot when in the upcoming 2014 general elections.
----
-This interactive graphic outlines the phases of elections, and which states are going to ballot when in the upcoming 2014 general elections.
+---This interactive graphic outlines the phases of elections, and which states are going to ballot when in the upcoming 2014 general elections.
 Based on data from election commission of India [1].

 <div class="phaseinforgraphic">
   <p>Election Phases</p>